MASROOR-TECH/Data-Structures-Visualizer/README.md

 Start a Local Server

-Using Python (Recommended):

-# Python 3.x
-python -m http.server 8000

 Using VS Code:
 Install the "Live Server" extension, right-click index.html, and select "Open with Live Server".

 Run the App
-Open your browser and navigate to http://localhost:8000/index.html.

 📂 Project Structure